gzhelezo/cs330-fall2019/labs/lab02.md

     - What do you expect will happen?
     - What happens?
     - Why?
     - Is this a bug?
-And if it is, can you fix it?

 ### References
 - [ServerSocket](https://docs.oracle.com/javase/8/docs/api/java/net/ServerSocket.html)